shitcorp/Extendabot/README.md

 # ExtendABot - The modular discord bot!
 ## Concept of plugins
 ExtendABot is a completely modular discord bot with a pluginmanager.
 With that pluginmanager you can enable or disable plugins for your server.
-ExtendABot has a very extensive API for plugin-creaters.
+ExtendABot has a very extensive API for plugin-creators.

 ## Create a plugin
 Creating a plugin is super easy.
 All you need to do is to create a folder for your plugin in the `plugins`folder, and create an `index.js` file.
 That index file is your main/init file that the pluginmanager will read.